 The prescribed burn will make the ground surface accessible for safe munitions removal to follow.
 Vegetation on Fort Ord is primarily Central Maritime Chaparral which includes several rare, threatened and endangered plant species.
-This habitat depends on periodic fire to sustain its diversity.
+This habitat depends on periodic fires to sustain its diversity.
 In addition, prescribed burns reduce overgrown vegetation, which in turn, reduces the risk of wildfire.

-The map on this page shows the location of Units A and 31 as well as areas burned since 2003.
-The Army intends to conduct prescribed burns as soon as weather permits, after July 1.
+The map on this page shows the location of Unit A as well as areas previously burned.
+The Army intends to conduct the prescribed burn as soon as weather permits, after July 1.
 A prescribed burn may commence when conditions provide for safe operations and good smoke behavior, in order to minimize impacts to local communities.
 Suitable weather conditions include clear skies, moderate to warm temperatures, and light winds.